brson/treasuretree/solana-hackathon.md

 ### Things we learned

-- For writing Rust client code, crib off of the [`feature_proposal` client][fcp].
+- For writing Rust client code, crib off of the [`feature_proposal` client][fpc].
   It is relatively simple.
 - In general,
   you'll be ripgrepping the [Solana Program Library][spl] a lot to figure out how things work.
 - Call `solana_logger::setup_with("solana=debug");` before your program starts, or set the envvar `RUST_LOG=solana_client=debug`.
-- [Solana's install script][solscript] is forked from rustup-init.sh,
+- The instruction budget is very limited &mdash;
-  which I wrote.
-I am proud.
+  we were not able to verify a single k256 ecdsa signature on-chain within the limit, as such
-- TODO Signing and instruction budget
+- Doing your own signature verification in-contract is probably not the way to use Solana.
+The Solana runtime can verify multiple account signatures before your program ever runs, so a Solana program seemingly needs to be designed to leverage that capability when signature verification is needed.
 - TODO Mapping account data